suzanneq/2021-07-02-git-course/README.md

 # 2021-07-02-git-course

-something something <URL> clones repo
+'git clone <URL> : clones/downloads the repo to your computer'